cupmanager/jangular/README.md

 ```

 #### Inline directives
 Inline directives can be used to extend the syntax within elements.
-Jangular uses the syntax with double curly braces for expressions: {{....}}
+Jangular uses curly braces and equality sign for expressions: {=....}
 You can use inline directives to come up with your own syntax for doing something else.
 For example, you could introduce a syntax with double brackets for translating text.
 So that ```[['Web.Page.Welcome']]``` would produce ```Välkommen``` in Swedish.

 See the InlineTranslationTest class for an example of this (in src/test/java/net/cupmanager/jangular/util/InlineTranslationTest.java)